ahdis/chmed/input/pagecontent/index.md

 ### Background

 Medication plans are a central pillar of any eHealth solution.
-To enable interoperability between eHealth systems in Switzerland, the organization ['IG eMediplan'](http://emediplan.ch/de/home) was founded in 2016.
+To enable interoperability between eHealth systems in Switzerland, the organization [IG eMediplan](http://emediplan.ch/de/home) was founded in 2016.
 Its aim is to support and provide public, open source, medication plan formats supported by a broad group of stakeholders from the public and private sectors.

 {% include img.html img="mediplan_example.png" caption="Fig.: Example of a Mediplan" %}